 But while it’s been a good year for the indexes, dividend stocks have been flat for months.
-The SPDR S&P Dividend ETF (SDY), which tracks the performance of the High Yield Dividend Aristocrats Index, has just returned to levels it first hit in May 2021.
+The SPDR S&P Dividend ETF (SDY), which tracks the performance of the High Yield Dividend Aristocrats Index, is trading at levels it first hit in May 2021.